-SECTION 17 ACU/UK DRAG BIKE CHAMPIONSHIP
+SECTION 18 ACU/UK DRAG BIKF CHAMPIONSHIP

-17.1 CLASSES
+18.1 CLASSES

-Riders who wish to enter the championship should register with the championship co-ordinator The classes will be as follows:
+Riders who wish to enter the championship should register with the championship co-ordinator.
+The classes will be as follows:

-- 1 SUPER STREET Modified street motorcycles running heads up. - 2 PRO STOCK Ultimate street appearing class. - 3 COMPETITION BIKE Motorcycles designed to run on the quarter mile with unrestricted modifications. - FUNNY BIKE As per ACU Regulations. - TOP FUEL BIKE The ultimate Drag racing motorcycle, designed to run on the quarter mile with unrestricted modifications.
+- 1. SUPER STREET Modified street motorcycles running heads up. - 2.
+PRO STOCK Ultimate street appearing class. - COMPETITION BIKE Motorcycles designed to run on the quarter mile with unrestricted modifications. - 4.
+FUNNY BIKE As per ACU Regulations. - TOP FUEL BIKE The ultimate Drag racing motorcycle, designed to run on the quarter mile with unrestricted modifications. - JUNIOR DRAG BIKE Reserved for non-street legal single or twin cylinder two and four stroke motorcycles built to give the appearance of a top fuel or funny bike.
+For minimum age and machine restrictions please refer to Section 2.4.